jnuho/mkdocs/docs/iac/ansible.md

 ```

 The best Ansible playbooks are idempotent, meaning you can run them more than one time,
-and assuming the system hasn’t been changed outside of Ansible,
+and assuming the system hasn't been changed outside of Ansible,
-you’ll see no changes reported after the first time the playbook is run.
+you'll see no changes reported after the first time the playbook is run.
 This is helpful for ensuring a consistent state across your application deployments,
 and to verify there are no changes (intended or not) happening outside of your automation.